keycloakify/oidc-spa/README.md

     });

     if (oidc.isUserLoggedIn) {
+        oidc.login({
             // This return a promise that never resolve.
 Your user will be redirected to the identity server.
             // doesCurrentHrefRequiresAuth determines the behavior when a user gives up on loggin in and navigate back.
             // We don't want to send him back to a authenticated route.
             // If you are calling login because the user clicked
             // on a 'login' button you should set doesCurrentHrefRequiresAuth to false.
             // When you are calling login because your user navigated to a path that require authentication
-        // you should set doesCurrentHrefRequiresAuth to true oidc.login({ doesCurrentHrefRequiresAuth: false });
+            // you should set doesCurrentHrefRequiresAuth to true
+            doesCurrentHrefRequiresAuth: false
+            //Optionally you can add some extra parameter to be added on the login url.
+            //extraQueryParams: { kc_idp_hint: "google" }
+        });
     } else {
         const {
             // The accessToken is what you'll use as a Bearer token to authenticate to your APIs